 At the core sits the Model which combines an exchangeable Tokenizer and an exchangeable LanguageModel, both using the same Normalizer.
 The Model is also responsible for persistence.
 Training is handled by the Trainer.
 It uses the Tokenizer to build the vocabulary and the LanguageModel to learn the statistical model, all operating on normalized input.
 Generation is handled by the Generator.
 It uses the Tokenizer vocabulary and the trained LanguageModel to process prompts and produce output, again alongside the Normalizer.
 Inspection operates on the Model to expose information about the tokenizer’s vocabulary and the internal state of the language model.

 To explore DIYLLM yourself, clone the repository and build the project locally.
-You require git and Maven installed as well as Java 23 or higher.
+Before you begin, make sure the following tools are installed on your system:

 1. Clone the repository